Louis Honig: Life

 He described himself as a 'Professor of Music' with his Musical Academy established 1865 at 7 Bromley Street, Stepney.
 By the 1881 Census the family were living at 725, Commercial Road, Limehouse, Stepney.
 A report on one of his Bow and Bromley concerts in 1882 noted how as "a youth of about 16 years of age, began to be talked of as a dashing pianist and a good singer" and "how rapidly he became teacher, organist, choirmaster, composer, musical director and master of all sorts of musical classes and societies", from "the local Town Hall to the Great St. James's Hall".
 In 1893 he reported that he had "instructed 1,750 pupils and brought forward 500 of them at his concerts."

 He was a member of the Freemasons, composing and performing music for them.
 He was installed as the Worshipful Master of the Lodge of Asaph (for members of the musical and theatrical professions) in 1902 at Freemasons’ Hall.

 He published about ninety musical publications.
 In 1882 he composed the music for the comic opera 'The Postillion of Bath'.
 In 1887 he adapted a German comedy play by Von Moser called 'The Quack' for the Royalty Theatre.
 In 1893 he composed the music for the operetta 'The King's Command' which toured the country as well as London, and another of his comic operettas, 'Katawompos', toured the provinces in 1896.
 According to the Thames Valley Times "His ballad, 'Loved Richmond' was much appreciated by the Princess of Wales" when he sent a copy to White Lodge.
 According to the composer it sold ‘many thousands of copies’.
 The Era later noted that he had`; ‘written other songs which have been popular, but Loved Richmond will probably take the lead, the subject bring universally admired.’
 It was included on the CD An Arcadian Miscellany (2002) produced by The Thames Landscape Strategy.

 He was musical director to the Theatre Royal, Richmond, which had opened in 1890.

 From about 1883 the family lived at Waterford Lodge, 40 Queens Road, Richmond.
-On the 1891 Census they were living 70 Church Road, Richmond.
+On the 1891 Census they were living at 70 Church Road, Richmond.

 His children were also musicians: Lily and Marguerite toured with Madame Levante's Orchestra of Ladies, Carl (Charles), performed with his parents at the Royal Aquarium in 1892.
 Lily, Maggie and Louis Jr were reported returning from eight months' tour of Sweden and Norway in 1899.
 Louisa and Adelaide also performed.
 His nephew was the musician Victor Opfermann.